Graduate Students with Disabilities

 Awards, Scholarships and Bursaries

+Queen's University’s financial assistance consists of merit-based scholarships, need-based bursaries, and awards based on academic achievement.
 There is a range of financial assistance and services available to students with disabilities at Queen's.
-Students are strongly encouraged to contact the Disability Services Office.
+Students are strongly encouraged to contact the Student Awards Office for complete information.

 Accessibility Fund through SGPS and DSO